Admission requirements

 *Students holding a Bachelor degree from China, India and Vietnam need to present an APS Certificate for admission to LMU Munich.
 APS Certificates are issued by the Cultural Departments of the German Embassy in Beijing and Shanghai and the Academic Evaluation Centers in Hanoi and New Delhi.

-Documentation of your English skills if you are not a native English speaker
+Documentation of English language proficiency (to be included in your application if you are not a native English speaker)

 The Erasmus Mundus Journalism programme is taught in English, so students need to be able to read and understand academic texts, participate in classroom discussions and lectures, and complete written assignments and exams in English.
 Therefore, we require a high level of proficiency in English.